 Originally the Wakka Wakka aboriginal people used Nanango as a gateway to Bunya Nut gatherings and the name is derived from their language.
 Today it is mostly known for the Tarong Power Station 16 km to the south and the beautiful Bunya Mountains 53 km to the south west, but we were here to see it’s impressive Wall Murals and Chainsaw Sculptures.

-Artist Will Nelson brought the town’s history to life in a series of 22 murals.
+Artist Will Nelson brought the town’s history to life in a series of 22 wall murals Australia style.
 He incorporated residents and their lives in his artworks, giving extra meaning to the murals.

 Established in 1933 Flemings garage is one of the immortalised institutions.